samhaswon/bible_search/README.md

 A Python package for searching multiple versions of the Bible.

 This is, in effect, an exhaustive concordance.
+It provides fast, full-text[^1] search across many Bible translations in Python.
+Find verses instantly, with results ranked by keyword frequency.

 ## Installation